nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 - **IPSEC**: Internet Protocol Security

 **Key Terms:**

-- **Data Residency technical and legal challenges**
+- **Data Residency**
-: Ensuring compliance with data protection regulations and laws (e.g. EU GDPR, US HIPPA, PCI DSS, local legal mandates --  Appendix has detailed public references for Strict Data Residency Rules), which require data to be stored and processed within specific geographic boundaries.
-Data residency requirements are described in more detail in [tcg-geo-loc].
+: Technical and Legal Challenges Ensuring compliance with global and local data protection regulations and mandates (e.g., EU GDPR, US HIPAA, PCI DSS, and jurisdiction-specific laws; see Appendix for public references on strict data residency rules).
+Strict data residency rules require that specific categories of data must be stored and processed exclusively within designated geographic boundaries.
+Enforcing these mandates relies on a combination of trusted computing, host-affinity, geolocation-affinity, and geofencing—each defined below.
 - **Data Residency Host-Affinity Requirement**
-: Need for data to be tied to specific computing environments or hosts where it is stored and/or processed.
+: Data must remain bound to explicitly trusted computing environments or hosts, governing where storage and processing occur.
-- **Data Residency Geolocation-Affinity Requirement** : Data not to be transferred out of and should be stored/processed only in defined geographic region(s).
+- **Data Residency Geolocation-Affinity Requirement** : Data must not be transferred beyond defined geographic regions.
+All storage and computation must remain within the specified boundaries.
-- **Data Residency Host Geolocation Affinity is aka Geofencing** : Ensuring data or workloads are processed in specific computing environments or hosts in defined geographic regions.
+- **Data Residency Host Geolocation Affinity (aka Geofencing)** : A compound enforcement mechanism requiring that data and workloads are executed only on authorized hosts located within the approved geographic regions.
 - **Workload Identity Agent (WIA)**
 : SPIRE agent on each host, with TPM plugin to issue X.509 SVIDs and sign requests.
 - **Location Anchor Host (LAH)**